pingcap/docs/enable-disk-spill-encrypt.md

 # Enable Encryption for Disk Spill

-When the configuration item `oom-use-tmp-storage` is `true`, if the memory usage of a single SQL statement exceeds the limit of `mem-quota-query` setting, some operators can save the intermediate results during execution as a temporary file to the disk and delete them after the query is completed.
+When the `oom-use-tmp-storage` configuration item is set to `true`, if the memory usage of a single SQL statement exceeds the limit of `mem-quota-query` setting, some operators can save the intermediate results during execution as a temporary file to the disk and delete the file after the query is completed.

 Users can enable the disk spill encrypt to prevent attackers from accessing data by reading the temporary files.